xieyuheng/fidb-zero/README.md

 13:58:26.251 [initExampleUser] -- {"path":"users/bob","password":"bob456"}
 ```

-Let's run `tree` to see what files are created:
+Let's run `tree` to see what directories and files are created:

 ```
 ~/play/hello-world